InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - At launch, the application delegate configures a **Game Controller** object, which is a "controller" in the [MVC][mvc] sense.
 A game controller is a **State Machine** with one or more **Game States**, each associated with a **Scene**.
 The controller may also manage global objects that are shared across states and scenes, i.e. the "model" of the game, such as the game world's map, player stats, multiplayer network sessions and so on.

-	> 💡 *Advanced: A single application may have multiple "games" by using multiple game controllers, each with its own hierarchy of states and scenes.*
+	> 💡 *Advanced: A single application may contain multiple "games" by using multiple game controllers, each with its own hierarchy of states and scenes.*

 ### Tier 2